bevyengine/bevy-website/content/learn/contribute/helping-out/how-you-can-help.md

 If you already know what you want to work on, all you have to do is make your changes and submit a pull request!
 The page on [Opening Pull Requests](@/learn/contribute/helping-out/opening-pull-requests.md) is there to help if you get stuck.

 {% callout() %}
 When working on the engine's code, it's a good idea to introduce yourself in the `#engine-dev` channel on [Discord](https://discord.gg/bevy) and tell people about your plans.
-Communicating your progress early and often can help you avoid avoid headaches and disagreements during code review.
+Communicating your progress early and often can help you avoid headaches and disagreements during code review.
 {% end %}

 ## Writing docs and examples